 These industries primarily use paid media channels like display and PPC for mid to bottom-funnel content promotion for things like products.

 Prior to Google’s ZMOT, both content production and paid distribution were in equilibrium.

 However, with content production moving up-funnel disequilibrium is building between content production and its paid channels of distribution.

-There hasn’t been as much pressure on the paid content distribution infrastructure to align to the buyer’s journey like content production has felt.
-The reason is simple – organic channels have picked up where paid distribution has fallen short for up-funnel content.
+There hasn’t been as much pressure on the paid content distribution infrastructure to align to the buyer’s journey as content production has felt.
+The reason is simple – organic channels have picked up where the paid distribution has fallen short for up-funnel content.

 For many industries, the content visibility gap has been filled by inbound marketing.

 In other words, publish, broadcast, and pray.
 Organic channels like email, search, and social media could drive the lion’s share of engaging traffic.
 Many marketers didn’t have to engage paid channels for their up-funnel content because the aforementioned channels drove exceptional visibility.

 Companies like Moz and HubSpot thrived in this environment.